 - You are at risk for defaulting on your loan – When you miss multiple consecutive loan payments you will end up in loan default.
 This could have serious consequences.
-First of all, you will get extra fees and fines tacked on to your loan, adding to the overall cost and making it even more difficult for you to pay it back.
+First of all, you will get extra fees and fines tacked on to your loan.
+That adds to the overall cost and makes it even more difficult for you to pay it back.
 This then creates even bigger problems with your credit history.
-If you are at risk for defaulting on your loan, don’t think twice about lowering your student loan payments.
+If you are at risk of defaulting on your loan, don’t think twice about lowering your student loan payments.

 Final Thought About Lowering Your Monthly Student Loan Payments